zushicat/crawler-NRW-aerial-images/data/exports/README.md

 Direcotry for resized tile images.
-The images are stored in a subdirectory created from minicipal name (passed by parameter on script call).
+The images are stored in a subdirectory created from minicipal name (passed by parameter on get_images.py script call) **or** by x/y min/max georeference bounding box (passed by parameter on get_wms_images.py script call).